UniversalDependencies/docs/_xcl/feat/VerbForm.md

 ### <a name="Inf">`Inf`</a>: infinitive

 It appears as the argument of modal and other verbs.
-In Classical Armenian, one should distinguish between the undeclinable infinitive and the declinable verbal noun (see below), which is often referred to as "infinitive" in the traditional grammars.
+In Classical Armenian, one should distinguish between the indeclinable infinitive and the declinable verbal noun (see below), which is often referred to as "infinitive" in the traditional grammars.

 #### Examples